East Tennessee Children's Choir

 Under the direction of Jane D. Morison, the East Tennessee Children's Choir is a non-profit, tax-exempt organization chartered in the state of Tennessee.
 Its purpose is to provide exceptionally talented fourth through eighth-grade children an opportunity to experience a choral repertoire, which includes music of the masters, while also enriching their lives with music representing the heritage of the Appalachian region in which they live.

 ETCC consists of children from at least 12 different communities in the Mountain Empire, representing more than 30 schools, private, public and home.
-It is open to all ethnic and racial cultures, as well as children who are economically, physically and/or mentally challenged.
-A tuition assistance program is available for disadvantaged children.
+It is open to all children.
+A tuition assistance program is available for economically disadvantaged children.

 Highlands Youth Ensemble